barbarer/py4e-int/_sources/functions/func_Str_Cond.rst

     - :dna\[0\:3\]|\[:3\]: This will return a new string with the characters from index 0 to 2.
       :.*: Look at the note above and try again.

+.. fillintheblank:: fsc_fitb_len_string
+    :practice: T

+    What built-in function tells you the number of characters in a string?

+    - :len: The len function takes a string and returns the number of characters in it.
+      :.*: Look at the example code above.

 Basic Conditionals and Tests
 ============================